McConnell’s challenge: Shaping a trial amid Trump’s demands

 The person described the president’s talk of dismissal as simply covering the possibilities as the White House continues to work closely with Republicans on Capitol Hill.
 Simply dismissing the charges against Trump is unlikely, though Republicans are circulating a proposed resolution.

-McConnell, who has gained the president’s trust in Senate matters, now needs to deliver.
+McConnell, who has gained Trump’s trust in Senate matters, now needs to deliver.

 The two sparred early in Trump’s presidency, most sharply when McConnell’s Senate GOP was unable to repeal the Affordable Care Act, a signature Trump campaign promise.